Last Updated on February 26, 2019 by Audrey Scott

 - Be aware that if you require highly specialized or newly released medication, you may not be able to find it on the road.
 In that case, you should purchase a supply for the length of your trip from your pharmacy at home.
 Also ask your doctor if there is a similar medication or formulation which might be more widely available around the world and switch to it instead.

-So, that’s the low down on a few of medications we carry with us on our travels.
-What do you do?
-What’s in your portable pharmacy?
+So, that’s the low down on our travel health tips and a few of medications we carry with us on our travels.
+What do you do to stay healthy on the road and treat basic travel illnesses?